capooti/foss4g_2017_geonode_solr/docs/09_solr.md

 > The minX, maxX, minY, maxY reports the region where the counts are.
 This is the minimally enclosing bounding rectangle of the input geom at the target grid level.
 > The columns and rows values are how many columns and rows that the output rectangle is to be divided by evenly.
 > The counts_ints2D key has a 2D array of integers.
 The initial outer level is in row order (top-down), then the inner arrays are the columns (left-right).
 If any array would be all zeros, a null is returned instead for efficiency reasons.
 The entire value is null if there is no matching spatial data.

+ Heatmap is one way to facet spatial data.
+The other way is concentric circles of distance, which can be obtained using multiple facet.query params.